 Another adviser is retired USC professor Laurie Brand, a former president of MESA and now chair of its Committee on Academic Freedom, which devotes much of its attention to criticism of Israel and defense of anti-Semitic rhetoric.
 In its post-October 7 letter to universities, MESA denied that anti-Zionism is a form of anti-Semitism.
 While expressing heartbreak over the loss of Israeli and Palestinian lives, the letter said nothing about the Hamas massacre that created the toxic campus environment in which many Jewish students feel under siege.
-97 She is indignant over the supposed silencing of Israel's detractors while supporting the boycott of Israel which undermines academic freedom.
+She is indignant that Israel's detractors are silenced while freely expressing criticism and supporting the boycott of Israel which undermines academic freedom.

 George Washington University history professor Dina Khoury is another former MESA president who supports BDS and has condemned Israel in a prior Gaza conflict for its actions to defend its citizens.
-98

 Sheila Carapico, a professor of political science and international studies at the University of Richmond, is another BDS supporter and a consultant to Human Rights Watch.
-99 She wrote an article complaining about Saudi Arabia bullying Qatar.
-100
+She authored an article complaining about Saudi Arabia bullying Qatar.

 Another BDS supporter is Amaney Jamal, the Edwards S. Sanford Professor of Politics at Princeton.
-101

 ACW also has 18 research fellows, including Dana El Kurd, an assistant professor at the University of Richmond who wrote an op-ed in the Washington Post assailing the normalization of relations between Israel and the Gulf states, claiming that rather than advancing peace, Israel is giving the Arab regimes tools to solidify their authoritarian rule.
 She claims the Palestinian issue is the "root cause of the Arab-Israeli conflict" and suggested that the Abraham Accords emboldened Israel to annex Palestinian territory, ignoring that Israel gave up a plan to exercise sovereignty to achieve the agreement with the Gulf states.
-102

 One member of the ACW board is Mohammed Abu Nimer, director of the Peacebuilding and Development Institute at American University.
-Hamas, he says, has "engaged in the fight against the Israeli occupation since 1987"; that is, two years after every Israel was withdrawn.
+Hamas, he says, has "engaged in the fight against the Israeli occupation since 1987"; that is, two years after every Israeli was withdrawn.
 He also repeats the canard that Hamas changed its charter, does not consider Jews its enemy, and no longer seeks Israel's destruction.
-He man who received the 2023 Distinguished Scholar Award for his "groundbreaking work in interreligious dialogue and faith-based peacebuilding" compares Israel to Afrikaner South Africa and accused Israel of "ethnic cleansing" and preparing for a "genocide" in Gaza.
-He says the says of the Peacebuilding and Development Institute at American University.
-Hamas, he says, has "engaged in the fight against the Israeli occupation since 1987"; that is, two years after every Israel was withdrawn.
-He also repeats the canard that Hamas changed its charter, does not consider Jews its enemy, and no longer seeks Israel's destruction.
-He man who received the 2023 Distinguished Scholar Award for his "groundbreaking work in interreligious dialogue and faith-based peacebuilding" compares Israel to Afrikaner South Africa and accused Israel of "ethnic cleansing" and preparing for a "genocide" in Gaza.
+The man who received the 2023 Distinguished Scholar Award for his "groundbreaking work in interreligious dialogue and faith-based peacebuilding" compares Israel to Afrikaner South Africa and accused Israel of "ethnic cleansing" and preparing for a "genocide" in Gaza.

 Another board member is Laurie King, an anthropology professor at Georgetown who was a co-founder of the virulently anti-Israel website Electronic Intifada.
 She has compared Israel to Afrikaner South Africa and called for it to be boycotted.
-She falsely accuses Israel of "ethnic cleansing," and justifies the Hamas massacre as a response to Israel controlling "virtually all aspects of life" for Palestinians even though Israel withdrew from

-Gaza and Hamas controlled the lives of those living there.
+She falsely accuses Israel of "ethnic cleansing," and justifies the Hamas massacre as a response to Israel controlling "virtually all aspects of life" for Palestinians even though Israel withdrew from Gaza and Hamas controlled the lives of those living there.
 Unsurprisingly, she objects to individuals who have expressed anti-Semitic sentiments being called out for anti-Semitism.
-106